 Participants will be able to create the foundation of their own start-up, nonprofit, or corporate brand, and be better equipped for a role in marketing or brand management.
 Throughout the programme, we will move from behavioural analysis and branding strategies to case-studies, and actual applications.
-The final project of this course will ensure that the methods learned in the classroom will be applied to a real client from the nonprofit sector, thereby bringing theory and practice together, while making a real impact on society.
+Past guest lecturers included (Global) Brand Managers at Philips and ING, the Global Learning and Culture Officer of Interbrand, former CEO of IAMsterdam.
+The final project of this course will ensure that the methods learned in the classroom will be applied to a real client in Amsterdam, bringing theory and practice together.

 Subjects include Behavioural Analysis, Design Strategy, City Branding, Competitive Positioning, Differentiation, Brand Architecture, Values, Culture, and Storytelling.
 Students can expect short excursions in Amsterdam, and two full-day visits to a company and a theme park to see specific brand concepts applied in real life.
 The course will end with final presentations to a nonprofit client, who will be the beneficiary of the brand strategy devised by students.

-Two full-day excursions are part of the programme.
+Two full-day excursions are included in this programme.
 One will be to a company that uses its values as an inspiration for product development, its internal culture and even the design of the office.
 A second excursion will be to a Dutch amusement park, where we will analyze the brand experience and learn more about “imagineering”.

 |Language of instruction||English|

 |Conditions for admission||Open|